Negara dan Ilegalitas: Studi Kasus Perdagangan Burung di Wilayah Jakarta

 Tagliacozzo, E. (2005).
 Secret Trades, Porous Borders: Rademacher, A. (2015).
 Urban Political Ecology.Annual Review of Anthropology, 44(-), pp. 137-152.

 Satu Harapan.
 (2016).
 Jalak Putih, Burung Endemik Berstatus Kritis.
-Available online from: http://www.satuharapan.com/read-detail/read/jalak-putih-burung-endemik-berstatus-kritis (Accessed May 24, 2019).
+Available online from: https://www.satuharapan.com/read-detail/read/jalak-putih-burung-endemik-berstatus-kritis (Accessed May 24, 2019).

 Teletsky, A. (2017).
 Legal Pluralism: Linking Law and Culture in Natural Resource Co-Management and Environmental Compliance.
 Nafziger, J.A.R. (ed.)
 Comparative Law and Anthropology.
 Glos, UK: Edward Edgar Publishing Limited.